secretGeek/til/console/settings.md

 Okay I'm just going to record all of the non-standard settings I use.

-In theory I could use [cogs](https://bitbucket.org/rhysparry/cogs) to manage this, but i guess i don't.
+In theory I could use [cogs](https://bitbucket.org/rhysparry/cogs) to manage all my settings for all my apps, but currently I don't.

 * Appearance -> Styles